alexa-samples/skill-sample-nodejs-fact/README.md

   Because we are randomizing our facts, this could take a while.
 Instead, you can use the Voice Simulator in the Test section to simulate Alexa’s responses.
 In the Voice Simulator, type in each fact that you are using to test how Alexa will say it.
 Use additional punctuation or possibly SSML if you need to better control how Alexa responds.
 You can find out more about [SSML here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference).

-  * Have you added in YOUR ApplicationID as per the previous instruction?
+  * Have you added in YOUR Application Id as per the previous instruction?

  3. Select the Publishing Information area of your skill next: